MirzaZain110/FYP-1/README.md

 # FYP-1
-This is private repo for our fyp-I
+This is repo for our fyp-I